 Rahway in Union County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-40° 36.981′ N, 74° 17.113′ W. Marker is in Rahway, New Jersey, in Union County.
-Marker is at the intersection of Westfield Avenue (County Route 613) and St Georges Avenue (County Route 27), on the right when traveling west on Westfield Avenue.
-Click for map.
-The Terrill Tavern is located behind the Merchants and Drovers Tavern, located at the northwest corner of St Georges Avenue and Westfield Avenue.
+40° 37.01′ N, 74° 17.095′ W. Marker is in Rahway, New Jersey, in Union County.
+Marker is on St Georges Avenue (County Route 27), on the right when traveling south.
+Touch for map.
+Marker is located in Rahway Cemetery.
 Marker is in this post office area: Rahway NJ 07065, United States of America.

 Also see . . .
-The Merchants and Drovers Tavern Museum.
-(Submitted on May 19, 2008, by Bill Coughlin of North Arlington, New Jersey.)
+Abraham Clark.
+(Submitted on May 18, 2008, by Bill Coughlin of North Arlington, New Jersey.)

 Credits.
-This page originally submitted on , by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 1,077 times since then and 11 times this year.
-Photos: 1, 2, 3. submitted on , by Bill Coughlin of North Arlington, New Jersey.
 This page was last revised on June 16, 2016.
+This page originally submitted on May 18, 2008, by Bill Coughlin of North Arlington, New Jersey.
+This page has been viewed 1,391 times since then and 20 times this year.
+Photos: 1, 2, 3, 4. submitted on May 18, 2008, by Bill Coughlin of North Arlington, New Jersey. • Kevin W. was the editor who published this page.